by Johnathan Arnold

 When John Wesley returned to Oxford after assisting at his father's pastorate, he was immediately recognized as the head of his brother Charles' campus society.
 The society had been coined the "Methodists" and met for three hours each evening, usually in John’s room.
 They began with prayer, then studied the Greek New Testament and classics, listened to John read a selection from a book, and discussed Christian love.
 They fasted on Wednesday and Friday, received the Lord’s Supper once per week, and had a system of regular self-examination to carefully scrutinize all of their attitudes and conduct.
 They offered frequent and vigorous prayers.
 Their religious fervor gained them the nickname "Holy Club."

 Notably, the Methodists gave away whatever money they had beyond what was needed to purchase their necessities.
 John wrote, “I abridged myself of all superfluities, and many that are called necessaries of life.”
-When John’s salary doubled, he lived on exactly the same amount of income and gave away all of the increase.
+When John’s salary doubled, he continued to live on his previous income and gave away all of the increase.
 One time, a woman came to his room who was poorly clothed and half-starved; he immediately thought, “Will thy Master say, ‘Well done, good and faithful steward?
 Thou hast adorned thy walls with the money which might have screened this poor creature from the cold?’
 Oh, justice!
 Oh, mercy!
 Are not these pictures the blood of this poor creature?”

 "I gave up every unnecessary pleasure and many more things which are considered necessary." (paraphrase)